6 Ways to Promote Healthy Habits.

 As Americans continue to face the task of managing their health amid rising healthcare costs, businesses brace themselves for their portion of the bill.
 According to the Partnership for Fighting Chronic Disease, about 59% of the population is affected by one or more chronic diseases such as asthma, diabetes or heart disease.
 As the number of individuals with chronic illness increases, so does the overall cost of healthcare and insurance premiums.
 The good news is that many chronic illnesses are both treatable and preventable.
 The earlier a potential health problem is addressed, the less costly it can be to manage in the future.
-While there are no quick fixes to this growing problem, organizations can take steps to promote preventative health measures and encourage healthy habits in employees and their families.
+While there are no quick fixes to this growing problem, organizations can take steps to promote healthy habits in employees and their families.
 Below are 6 ways to promote healthy habits in the workplace:

 1. Partner with a workout facility.

 Many gyms or other workout facilities are willing to partner with businesses of all sizes.
 They are often eager to provide discounts or incentives as this builds their book of business, too.
 For example, Tandem HR partners with LifeTime Fitness to promote wellness to employees and our clients’ employees.
 New members receive additional benefits like personal training sessions and waved set up fees.
 They also contribute toward monthly dues when an employee visits the gym a minimum number of days per month.

 2. Offer healthy snacks in the breakroom and vending machines.

 Make it easy for employees to choose fresh fruits and vegetables over packaged salty and fatty snacks; services like Peapod and Amazon Fresh make this surprisingly simple.
 Don’t forget beverage options too!
 Provide flavored water, tea, and juices as alternatives to soda choices.

 3. Invest in biometric screenings for your employees and host them onsite.